Centerville has historic charm, quaint shops and easy access to I-70

 Career classes and college credit at Centerville-Abington schools

-Kids can attend Centerville-Abington Community Schools, which receives a B-plus rating from Niche.
-The district serves about 1,800 in four schools.
-The district offers Advanced Placement classes and dual credit courses through Ivy Tech and Vincennes University.
+Kids can attend Centerville-Abington Community Schools, a district that serves about 1,800 students across four schools and receives a B-plus rating from Niche.
+The district offers Advanced Placement classes and dual-credit courses through Ivy Tech and Vincennes University.
 High schoolers can take career and technical education courses in fields like art, education and health care.
 Students can also choose from 14 career programs at Whitewater Career Center in nearby Connersville.

 Commute to Cambridge City or Richmond in 15 minutes